 Peter D. Hansel has been an active member of MAST since the group first formed in late 2006.
 He moved back to Keene in 1979 with his wife, Bridget, where they raised four children.
 Peter is currently the President of Filtrine Mfg.
 Co. and serves on the board of the Keene Downtown Housing Corporation and the Foundation for the Preservation of Historic Keene.
 Peter has served as a Keene City Councilor, Chairman of the Keene Conservation Commission, Chairman the Board of Directors of the Harris Center for Conservation Education, the 2016 General Campaign Chair for the Monadnock United Way and President of the Friends of Open Space in Keene.
 He has also served on the board of Antioch University New England, Ashuelot Valley Environmental Observatory (AVEO) and the Ashuelot Valley Refuse Disposal District.
 He is a member and past president of the Keene Rotary Club and is a member of the Chamber Singers of Keene.

 Jen Risley joined MAST in 2008.
 She moved from upstate New York to Keene in 2002 to attend Antioch University New England and decided to make New Hampshire her home.
-Jen is a digital marketing specialist at Paragon Digital Marketing and executive director of Monadnock Buy Local.
-She also serves on the board of the Monadnock Time Exchange and is a member of Southwest Region Planning Commission’s Economic Development Advisory Committee.
+Jen is marketing manager at Monadnock Food Co-op and coordinates The Local Crowd Monadnock.
+She is also a member of Southwest Region Planning Commission’s Economic Development Advisory Committee.

 Jan Manwaring joined the MAST Steering Committee as an alternate in 2017.
 She serves as the Keene City Councilor for Ward 1 and is an active member of the Keene Conservation Commission and Pathways for Keene.
 Jan loves to walk the trails in Keene, and she is committed to biking more and would like to see bike lanes throughout the City.